nixworks/public/news/2008/01/23/README.md

 ##### Miroslawiec
 ### [ 20 people are killed in a military transport plane crash near Miroslawiec, northern Poland; senior Polish Air Force officers are among the victims. ](/news/2008/01/23/20-people-are-killed-in-a-military-transport-plane-crash-near-mirosaawiec-northern-poland-senior-polish-air-force-officers-are-among-the.md)
-_Context: Poland, Polish Air Force, Miroslawiec_
+_Context: Polish Air Force, Miroslawiec, Poland_

 ##### Scaled Composites
 ### [ Scaled Composites "SpaceShipTwo", being built for Virgin Galactic to become the world's first commercial spacecraft, is unveiled, and will begin test flights in mid-2008. ](/news/2008/01/23/scaled-composites-spaceshiptwo-being-built-for-virgin-galactic-to-become-the-world-s-first-commercial-spacecraft-is-unveiled-and-will.md)
-_Context: spacecraft, Scaled Composites, Virgin Galactic's, Scaled Composites SpaceShipTwo_
+_Context: Scaled Composites SpaceShipTwo, Scaled Composites, Virgin Galactic's, spacecraft_

 ##### Contractors
 ### [ Contractors for the Big Dig project pay $400 million to settle a lawsuit from the Massachusetts government over a fatal tunnel collapse and associated flaws. ](/news/2008/01/23/contractors-for-the-big-dig-project-pay-400-million-to-settle-a-lawsuit-from-the-massachusetts-government-over-a-fatal-tunnel-collapse-and.md)
-_Context: Contractors, Big Dig, fatal tunnel collapse, Massachusetts, lawsuit, $, associated flaws_
+_Context: Contractors, associated flaws, lawsuit, $, fatal tunnel collapse, Massachusetts, Big Dig_

 ##### Asia
 ### [ Asian stock markets recover, with the Hong Kong Hang Seng Index rising 10.7% and the Mumbai BSE Sensex rising 5.2%, but European markets are still weak, with the London FTSE 100 Index, the Paris CAC 40 and the Frankfurt DAX all posting significant losses. ](/news/2008/01/23/asian-stock-markets-recover-with-the-hong-kong-hang-seng-index-rising-10-7-and-the-mumbai-bse-sensex-rising-5-2-but-european-markets-ar.md)
-_Context: DAX, Asia, FTSE 100 Index, BSE Sensex, Hang Seng Index, CAC 40, Europe_
+_Context: Hang Seng Index, BSE Sensex, Asia, FTSE 100 Index, CAC 40, Europe, DAX_

 ##### Palestinians
 ### [ Thousands of Palestinians flee into Egypt, as the border wall with Gaza in Rafah is blown up by militants. ](/news/2008/01/23/thousands-of-palestinians-flee-into-egypt-as-the-border-wall-with-gaza-in-rafah-is-blown-up-by-militants.md)